 Geographic restrictions

-VIVA typically accepts submissions from artists whose practice is based in BC.
+We typically accept submissions from artists whose practice is based in BC.
 However, we welcome applicants from across Canada provided that logistic considerations are addressed in advance.

 If the selection panel members find it necessary to view the work in-person during the selection process, we ask that the piece be available for viewing in the greater Vancouver area.
 In this case, the curators will contact the artist in advance and arrange visit at a mutually convenient time.